Sandeep-Satheesh/TimetableKeeper/README.md

 for each session, a feature to automatically read the user's e-mails, to search for a particular subject pattern used by the meeting host for all their sessions and obtain the meeting link automatically and join the meeting, is being planned as of now.

-The code is free for everyone to view, modidy, compile and/or re-distribute.
+The code is free for everyone to view, modify, compile and/or re-distribute.

 Thanks for reading!